Hitting The Trails

 In order to get in the woods there's a few things you will need to give thought to, some are obvious and some are not.

 #1 - A Reliable Mountain Or "Trail Bike" & Accessories

 When you start looking into getting your first mountain bike there are a few things you'll need to think about in regards to the bike itself.

-In today's market you can get a good starter trail bike starting at about $400 although we suggest bumping that up a bit to the $800 to $1000 range.
+In today's market you can get a good beginner mountain bike starting at about $400 although we suggest bumping that up a bit to the $800 to $1000 range.

 Starting at $400 you'll most likely get a mechanical disc brake equipped bike with an entry level drive-train and basic suspension fork.
 The Trek Marlin 4 gets the wheels turning right at $439.99.
 The Marlin 7 clocks in at $729.99 and gets an upgraded shock, drive-train & hydraulic brakes.
 Check out this video from Trek outlining the Marlin series. ( Thanks Trek!)

 Once you get into the $800 plus range the X-Caliber series bikes take over.
 You'll gain a better hydraulic disc brake, much upgraded drive-train and a much more durable and higher performance front shock & upgraded frame.
 At $1099.99 the X-Caliber 8 is value packed with great features.
 This is a good price point to look at that will get you a solid bike to start mountain biking with.
 Here's another sweet video from Trek breaking down X-cal.
 (Thanks Trek!)

 If you're looking to get more adventurous and get into dual suspension bikes you'll be starting at a plus $1000.00 price point.
 To really get into the "meat & potatoes" of dually bikes we suggest spending around $2000.00.
 Here you'll get a higher level of components, wheels & suspension.
 Check out this video below breaking down the differences and their best uses.

 Here's a pretty cool video showing why the Trek Fuel EX series bikes are some of the best in the business and top values you can buy.
 (Thanks Trek!)